eza-community/eza/man/eza.1.md

 ## `COLUMNS`

-Overrides the width of the terminal, in characters.
+Overrides the width of the terminal, in characters, however, `-w` takes precedence.

 For example, ‘`COLUMNS=80 eza`’ will show a grid view with a maximum width of 80 characters.